 The shares fell $2.75 to $12.25 at the close in New York.
 The company sold 8.4 million shares yesterday at $15 apiece, the top of the proposed range.
-The S&P North American Technology Multimedia Networking Index fell less than 1 percent, while Juniper Networks Inc. (JNPR) dropped 3.4 percent to $16.32.
+The S&P North American Technology Multimedia Networking Index fell less than 1 percent, while Juniper Networks Inc. (JNPR:US) dropped 3.4 percent to $16.32.

 Ruckus, based in Sunnyvale, California, makes devices that let phone companies shunt data traffic from overcrowded cellular networks onto higher-capacity Wi-Fi.
 Optimism for the company’s growth prospects failed to make up for weakness in the broader market, which weighed on the stock’s debut, according to Sam Hamadeh, chief executive officer of PrivCo Media LLC, a New York-based firm that tracks private companies.